DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/TransferObjectLayers/TOL-transfer-object-layers-user-guide.md

 ## Overview

-Transfer Object Layers helps you transfer or migrate Civil 3D drawing settings and object layers to any other project or create configuration files to define your standards.
-The tool provides two main options: transfer files directly or transfer all settings, with comprehensive Excel export and import functionality for creating and managing standards.
+Transfer Object Layers helps you transfer or migrate Civil 3D drawing object layers settings to any other project or create Excel file format to define your standards.
+The tool provides two main options: transfer to files directly, and Excel export and import functionality for creating and managing standards.

 **Key Features:**
-- **Two Main Options** - Transfer files directly or transfer all settings
+- **Two Main Options** - Transfer files directly or Excel file export/import
 - **Multiple Import Sources** - Import from open files, closed files, or Excel
 - **Data Editing** - Modify data directly in the UI before importing
-- **Layer Validation** - Warning system for undefined layers
+- **Data Validation** - Warning system for undefined layers
-- **Excel Export/Import** - Create and manage standards via Excel
-- **Batch Operations** - Import all data with single click
-- **Configuration Files** - Create standard configuration files

 ## Getting Started

-### Main Interface

-The Transfer Object Layers tool is accessed directly from the Civil Management button.
-The tool provides two main options:

-- **Transfer Files** - Transfer object layer settings directly between files
-- **Transfer All Settings** - Transfer comprehensive settings and configurations

-> **GIF Placeholder:** Show the main interface and basic navigation

 ### Basic Workflow